Compare Online Bank Accounts

 Online banks usually have the advantage of not paying for physical branches and branch employees.
 The best online banks use these savings and translate them into fewer fees for their customers and lower fees on their accounts.
-If you're constantly getting nickel and dimed by your big bank because of strict account minimums or excessive service charges, online banks look a lot more appealing.
+If you're constantly getting nickel-and-dimed by your big bank because of strict account minimums or excessive service charges, online banks look much more appealing.

 Earn More Interest on Your Money

 If you've got a checking and a savings account at your big bank, chances are you're earning a dismal amount of interest.
 Again, it all goes back to the higher operating costs that big banks face.
 Online banks tend to offer much higher rates because it doesn't take a huge bite out of their budget to do so.